getgrit/stdlib/CONTRIBUTING.md

 iterate in the [GritQL studio](https://app.grit.io/studio) to develop your pattern.

 Once you have a pattern, you can add it to the repository by creating a new `.md` file in the `.grit/patterns` directory.
-The file name should be the snake-cased name of the pattern.
+The file name must be the snake-cased name of the pattern.
+Kebab case/dashes in `.md` files are not allowed by the GritQL parser.
 Keep the file name short and descriptive, and add a concise description as well as any relevant tags.
 All PRs must contain at least one sample of before/after code with a descriptive name.